 - Salt: A pinch of salt is included in both layers.
 Don’t skip it.

 For the full ingredients list and step-by-step instructions, scroll down to view the recipe card below.

-These no-bake dessert bars are made in two parts.
+Make these no-bake dessert bars in two parts.
 First, create the brownie layer.
 Second, create the cookie dough.
 Let’s do this!

 Prepare the no-bake brownies

 Creating the raw brownie layer is super easy.
 To start, combine almonds, walnuts, cocoa powder, and salt in the bowl of a food processor.
 Process the ingredients until a powdery mixture is formed.
 Then, add the pitted medjool dates.
 Process again until a sticky dough forms.

 You should be able to pinch the dough together with your hands.
 If it isn’t sticky enough to form together, add a dash of water, melted coconut oil, or nut butter.
 You can also add extra medjool dates.
 Process the ingredients again until a sticky dough is achieved.

 This is one of the easiest and healthiest cookie dough recipes ever.
 First, add almond flour, nut butter, maple syrup, vanilla extract, and salt to a bowl.
 Mix together until evenly combined.
 After, stir in the chocolate chips.
 That’s it!

 Now for the fun part!
 Line a square dish with parchment paper.
 Transfer the brownie mixture to the dish.
 Firmly press the mixture across the base in an even layer.
 Then, add the cookie dough on top.
 Again, firmly press the cookie dough across the brownies in an even layer.

 Gently lift the parchment paper out of the dish to remove the bars.
 Slice and enjoy.
 If you’re not ready to eat them yet, you can leave ’em at room temperature or store in the refrigerator/freezer.